waasay/GameCentreApp/Phase2/NOTES.md

 the previous meeting.
 Classes closely related to each other(such as classes corresponding to the same functionality) were were assigned to each member.

-Wassay Shehzad - TwentyBoard, TwentyManager, TwentyTile,
+Waasay Shehzad - TwentyBoard, TwentyManager, TwentyTile,

 Afzal Patel - SignUp, Login, TwentyGame Unittests, GameCentreActivity